AGraves33/Portfolio/README.md

 ### Education
-University of Nevada Las Vegas
+University of Nevada Las Vegas<br/>
 M.S.
-Data Analytics, 3.97 Cumulative GPA
+Data Analytics, 3.97 Cumulative GPA<br/>
-Bachelor of Arts in Mathematics, 3.81 Cumulative GPA
+Bachelor of Arts in Mathematics, 3.81 Cumulative GPA<br/>
 - 2020 Sophomore of the Year for the College of Sciences.
 - Achieved Dean's List as a term honor in multiple semesters.
 - Improved mathematical and statistical knowledge.